-One of the highlights was the master suite, which had this awesome vaulted ceiling and stunning gold chandelier.
+One of the highlights was the main bedroom, which had this awesome vaulted ceiling and stunning gold chandelier.

-The gold details continued into the master bath fixtures as well.
+The gold details continued into the en-suite bath fixtures as well.
 How awesome is a bathroom that can fit such a giant wooden wardrobe?

 The mudroom had great built-ins too, with a nice rustic touch by using old grain sacks as the bench fabric and reclaimed wood across the back.